brandonkylely/Anaxi-Mapper/README.md

   ### About

-  This project was the product of 4 highly ambitious and creative full stack developers to showcase our capabilities to develop stunning web applications.
+  This project was the product of 4 highly ambitious and creative full stack developers to showcase our ability to develop stunning web applications.
 Feel free to email us with any questions, suggestions, or business inquiries!

   ## Acknowledgements 👨‍💻👨‍💻